rossbachp/awesome-container-tinkering/RUNTIMES.md

 ### ⚠️ crun-wasm

 <a href="https://github.com/bee42/crun-wasm">crun-wasm</a> - A runtime to combine wasm modules and normal crun runtimes.
 This experiment help people to integrate WASM into Kubernetes clusters.
 You can use normal process containers with wasm container at the same pod.

+### ⚠️ runu - µKontainer

+µKontainer <a href="https://github.com/ukontainer/runu">runu</a> supports runtimeClass to use alternate runtime instead of runc over CRI mechanism. µKontainer supports Linux containers on macOS and using LKL <a href="https://github.com/lkl">(Linux Kernel Library)</a>.
+More information you can find at this <a href="https://speakerdeck.com/thehajime/vee21-ukontainer">µKontainer slide deck</a> and this <a href="https://asciinema.org/a/347292">demo</a>.

+### ⚠️ embedshim

+The  <a href="https://github.com/fuweid/embedshim">embedshim</a> is the kind of task runtime implementation, which can be used as plugin in containerd.
+This plugin aims to provide task runtime implementation with pidfd and eBPF sched_process_exit tracepoint to manage deamonless container with low overhead.

 ## Mid-level container runtimes